GilLeibo/Computer-Vision-Project/README.md

 **mmsegmentation->data->cityscapes->gtFine->val**

 Next, one can download the two other files in the repository - test_with_logs.py, run_networks.py.
-Place the two files in the following route: <br> **mmsegmentation->tools**
+Place the two files in the following route:
+**mmsegmentation->tools**

 run_networks.py is our main file and it runs the desired networks in all of Jettson's power modes.